What Do We Offer?

-Darjeeling Black Supreme: These are available in 100 Gms, 50 Gms and 20 pyramid teabag packs.
+- Darjeeling Black Supreme: These are available in 100 Gms, 50 Gems, and 20 pyramid teabag packs.
 The Whole Leaf teas require a lot of space for unfurling/ expansion during brewing, and normal teabags don't allow such space.
 Therefore, we use pyramid shaped tea bags.

-Black Elixir: These are available in 100 Gms and 50 Gms packs.
-These teas are from organic tea estate in Nepal that is very close to Darjeeling and share the same climate.
+- Black Elixir: These are available in 100 Gms and 50 Gms packs.
+These teas are from an organic tea estate in Nepal that is very close to Darjeeling and shares the same climate.
 The character of these teas is very similar to that of Darjeeling teas.

 What is Black Tea?